In this article, Canstar Blue discusses electricity demand tariffs and how they work in Australia.

 Will a demand tariff charge me more for electricity use at night?

 Typically, on any kind of demand or time of use tariff, the peak time time will run into the evening.
 This means that your electricity will probably cost more at night than it does in the day time.
-That being said, this is usually only until 9pm; so if you have the means to leverage your energy usage after this time or during the day, you can avoid these higher costs.
+This is usually only until 9pm, so if you have the means to leverage your energy usage after this time or during the day, you can avoid these higher costs.

 Should I go on an electricity demand tariff?

-While a demand tariff can save you money if you don’t use much electricity during peak demand periods, there is still the large risk factor that comes along with incidental extra energy usage.
-There may be little to no benefit to going on a demand tariff, especially in warmer parts of the country where energy usage is critical for cooling the home.
+While a demand tariff can save you money if you use less electricity during peak demand periods, there is still the risk that comes with incidental extra energy usage.
+There may be little benefit to going on a demand tariff, especially in warmer parts of the country where energy usage is critical for cooling the home.

 If you are really keen to monitor your usage and know you can take advantage of the peak and off-peak times, a demand tariff may work for you.
 However, households like this are still probably better off sticking to a time of use tariff, as it means you avoid the risks that come with demand charges.

 No matter what tariff you are on, it doesn’t hurt to compare providers and plans regularly to ensure you’re still getting a good deal on electricity.
-Our free energy plan comparison tool allows you to compare a range of providers across a variety of criteria, from prices and to green energy options.
+Canstar Blue’s free energy plan comparison tool allows you to compare a range of energy providers across a variety of criteria, from prices to green energy options.

 Share this article